rwblokzijl/Msc-thesis-EuroToken/thesis.md

 has to be kept by everyone that wants to validate a transaction.
 This means all new blocks have to be distributed to all nodes in the network periodically to redistribute the new transactions made.
-The speed of the network to propagate transactions, and the limited puts a practical limit on the amount of transactions a single blockchain network can handle since the whole world has to be informed.
+The speed of the network to propagate transactions puts a practical limit on the amount of transactions a single blockchain network can handle since the whole world has to be informed.

 To improve the scalability of this system Ethereum 2.0 [@Ethereum2] proposes a network upgrade that adds multiple parallel blockchains called shards.
 These